 Fat transfer (sometimes referred to as ‘lipofilling’) has been used as a breast implant technique for over 100 years.
-At the SKINSCAR clinic, we can provide fat transfer to breast surgery, combined with liposuction.
+At SKINSCAR Clinic, we can provide fat transfer to breast surgery, combined with liposuction.

 Why you might choose fat transfer over breast implants

 The standard procedure for breast augmentation is still silicone implants, but these can sometimes lead to ‘foreign body reaction’, where hardness and a capsule forms around the implant, distorting the breast.

 Although rare, if you have thin skin, this can leave the outer shell of the implant visible.
 Fat transfer instead relies on your own tissue, rather than a foreign implant, and thanks to advancements in the surgery, we’re able to undertake these operations safely and affordably for most patients.

 Fat transfer might be a safe way to enlarge your breasts, if you have doubts about implants or have a medical condition which prevents you from having them.

 Fat transfer to breast best suits women who want to increase their bust by one cup size.
 It is also sometimes undertaken for women who have had ‘conservative’ breast cancer surgery and people who require fullness in the upper pole of the breast.